AntonioDrusin/apollon-3/README.md

 Create a new folder in the visualizers folder.
 Inputs to the visualizer will have the "Input" attributes.

-constructor: called once the first time your visualizer is selected
+__constructor:__ called once the first time your visualizer is selected.

-load: called once after the constructor.
+__load:__ called once after the constructor.
 Can run async functions to load any resources you may need.

-pause: called to pause the visualizer, either for just pausing the visualization or for switching to a new visualizer.
+__pause:__ called to pause the visualizer, either for just pausing the visualization or for switching to a new visualizer.

-start: called to start the visualizer.
+__start:__ called to start the visualizer.
 Called after load and after pause, to restart the visualization.

 ### Adding to the code
 You are free to fork and change this project as much as you want.
 If there is interest we may help maintain this project, but at this point it's pretty much all there will be.

 ---